panvagenas/easy-related-posts/readme.txt

 = 1.5 =

 * You can now exclude post types from ERP.
-* Added minified js and css files for faster loading
+* Added minified js and CSS files for faster loading

 = 1.4.2.1 =